JashanBansal0708/GraphQL/MyCheatSheet.md

 > spread operator for create an object copy as obj = { ...obj }
 > destructuring objects and arrays
 > Enums as a new data type.
 Bound a particular number of constant values to their variables

+## Plugins Installed
+> Setup postgreSQL by creating a new Heroku app
+> Install pgAdmin which is a GUI for postreSQL used for Development purpose of Heroku postreSQL
+> setup Docker toolbox which is dependency for Prisma(GraphQL Object Relational Model)

+## Prisma
+> Prisma is a GraphQL ORM which wraps around any type of database and setup the database as a GraphQL Api where we can perform the query, mutatioins and subscriptions.